Hauptnavigation

 Performance

-If there is a mutual interest, the residency’s results will be presented within a public performance or a talk at the ICST.
+If there is mutual interest, efforts will be made to present and discuss the results of the residencies in a public performance or an artist talk at the ICST.

 Klavierautomat close-up